Occupational Therapy Programs at Springfield College

 The Springfield College Occupational Therapy Department offers two levels of entry to our Master of Science in OT program: as a first year or transfer student to the 5 1/2 year Health Science Occupational Therapy (HSOT) program, or as a graduate student to the 28-month Entry Level Master's (ELM) program.
 For further information about the HSOT program, please click here.

-This fall, the OT Department will hold Information Sessions for Prospective Graduate Students on the following days:
+This spring, the OT Department will hold Information Sessions for Prospective Graduate Students on the following days:

 Fully encompassing Springfield College's humanics philosophy, the occupational therapy programs emphasize that health and learning are best gained through an approach that unifies spirit, mind, and body.
 The over-reaching goal of the programs is to foster in each student a strong sense of professional identity embracing the basic tenets and ethical practices of the profession.